 The Delta Supper Club, founded by Jackson native Stewart Robinson in 2015, brings celebrity chefs from around the country to the Mississippi Delta, where they are challenged to craft a meal for dozens in predetermined locations — a cotton gin, an airplane hangar, the B.B.
 King Museum — using ingredients local to the area.

-“We build kitchens if we must, which we have done plenty of times,” said Kimme Hargrove, who handles public relations, marketing and overall event planning for the DSC.
+“We build kitchens if we must, which we have done plenty of times,” said Kimme Hargrove, who handles public relations, marketing (visit site to know about the services that are available from them) and overall event planning for the DSC.

 Visiting chefs have included Edward Lee from Kentucky and Tomas Curi from New York.
 But the most recent event featured food from DSC’s own David Crews, whom Robinson recruited to be the club’s in-house chef.
 Crews, who has competed on Food Network’s Cutthroat Kitchen, wrote the menu for the 2017 DSC kickoff event at Heathman Plantation near Indianola.
 Part of the proceeds from that evening, as well as others, benefit Mississippi Culinary Arts students and the Delta Seed Bank.